Anor Londo: Dark Souls

 The player character arrives in Anor Londo after completing Sen's Fortress, a location that opens after they have rung both "Bells of Awakening".
 After dispatching the boss of Sen's Fortress, the Iron Golem, the player is carried over the otherwise sealed-off wall of Anor Londo by a pack of winged demons.
 As one of the only non-ruined areas of Lordran, Anor Londo stands in contrast to the other levels of the game.

 Following their arrival, the player must then travel to Gwyn's Keep to obtain the Lordvessel, passing many obstacles.
 This includes a duo of Silver Knight archers that guard the buttress leading to a side balcony entrance of the Keep.
 After fighting their way through the Keep itself, the player must face the level's dual bosses, Dragonslayer Ornstein and Executioner Smough, to gain access to Gwynevere, Princess of Sunlight.
 She awards the player the Lordvessel, allowing the player to warp away from the level.

 Both of the characters are fought in a long, rectangular and empty cathedral, with parallel sets of pillars on either side.
 The player can either attempt to block Smough with the pillars while attacking Ornstein, or attack Smough while dodging Ornstein, a more difficult task when alone.
 If Ornstein is defeated first, Smough crushes him with his hammer, and gains the power of lightning.
 If Smough is defeated first, Ornstein suddenly grows to immense size while retaining his former speed.
 When the second boss is defeated, the player can purchase the armor of that boss, and in Ornstein's case, obtains the Leo Ring.

 Dark Souls III

 When the player revisits Anor Londo, it is bathed in moonlight, frozen over, and has fallen to visible levels of decay.
 Pathways near the central elevator have crumbled, and force the player to explore a different side of the city.
-Additionally, a new path exists where a former bonfire once stood.
+A new path exists where a former bonfire once stood.
 The terrain of Lordran has also clearly shifted heavily over time, with large chunks of Anor Londo and its surrounding walls having vanished, and a new palace being visible in the distance.

 As the player progresses into Lord Gwyn's keep, parts are blocked off by collapse, and the entire location is waterlogged, full of debris, but decorated with new features such as cloth curtains.
 In the same room where Ornstein and Smough were formerly fought, the player must face Aldrich, Devourer of Gods, in order to obtain his power and return it to Firelink Shrine.